Introduction to Arithmetic Groups: Fundamentals

-\mychapter{Introduction to Semisimple Lie Groups} The main topic of this book is the study of a lattice~$\Gamma$ in a semisimple Lie group~$G$.
-Without losing any of the main ideas, the reader may assume, throughout, that $G$ is either $\SL(n,\real)$ or $\SO(m,n)^\circ$ (or a product of these groups).
-Much of the material is of interest even in the special case $G = \SO(1,n)^\circ$.
+\begin{rem} Without losing any of the main ideas, it may be assumed, throughout, that $G$ is either $\SL(n,\real)$ or $\SO(m,n)$ (or a product of these groups), but it is best if the reader is also acquainted with the other ``classical groups\zz,'' such as unitary groups and symplectic groups \csee{ClassicalDefn}. \end{rem}